tj/co-views/Readme.md

 ## Example

-  Render several users with different template engines in parallel:
+  Render several users with different template engines in parallel.
+View lookup is performed relative to the `./examples` directory passed, and the "swig" engine is mapped to ".html" files.

 ```js
 var co = require('co');